mbwatson/pds-plugin-swagger/README.md

 ## Deployment

-1. Build the image, tag appropriately.
+### Build the Image

+To build the Docker image, execute the following command, providing the desired tag.

 ```bash
 $ docker build -t pds-stub .
 ```

-2. Run the API.
+### Run the API

 Execute the command to serve the API from within a Docker container.